cxweoth/lite-pytaskmanager/README.md

 For more detailed usage, please refer to the [documentation (TBD)]().

 ## Contributing
-Contributions to taskmanager are welcome!
+Contributions to lite-pytaskmanager are welcome!
 Please refer to the [contributing guidelines (TBD)]() for more information.